AlirezaTheH/asus-n550jk-hackintosh/README.md

 ## Issues
 ### Audio
 The headphone jack is buggy.
 External microphones aren't detected.
 I've tried 3, 20, 27, 28 for `layout-id` but none of those works.
-I might fork [ComboJack](https://github.com/lvs1974/ComboJack) in the future and fix it myself or give a try to [AppleALC-ALCPlugFix](https://github.com/athlonreg/AppleALC-ALCPlugFix) or [ALCPlugFix](https://github.com/Menchen/ALCPlugFix).
+Then I thought that there is something wrong with AppleHDA patching and tried to use [this guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/) and patch it myself, but that made no difference.
+I also tried [ALCPlugFix](https://github.com/Sniki/ALCPlugFix) but that didn't work too.
+Might fork [ComboJack](https://github.com/lvs1974/ComboJack) in the future and fix it myself.

 ### Card Reader
 Card reader is not detected.
 I've tried [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx), but no luck. maybe try [this](https://www.noobsplanet.com/index.php?threads/fix-internal-external-card-reader-hackintosh-guide.32/) later.